fit-coder-ayush/book-rag-qa/README.md

-Thanks for reading, In case of any queries or library dependencies please revert back to me on mail(shrivastava.ayush181297@gmail.com) or on phone(+91 70497 94984).
+Thanks for reading,
+In case of any queries or library dependencies please revert back to me on below contacts
+Mail: shrivastava.ayush181297@gmail.com
+Phone: +91 70497 94984